AnjaliDeviMehra/project-management/README.md

 user registration and login functionality

 Sprint2:-
-add functionality to show, create, update, delete projects front-end and backend
+add functionality to show, create, update, and delete projects front-end and backend

 Sprint3:-
-add functionality to show, create, update, delete tasks front-end and backend.
+add functionality to show, create, update, and delete tasks front-end and backend.

 ## Nice-to-haves